trezona-lecomte/notes/API Design Notes.md

 Finally, the Web of APIs:
 We've gotten progressively more abstract.
 From pages, to apps, to services and now just the interface.
 A lot of the notion of web APIs have their roots in Roy Fielding's 'Architectural Styles and the Design of Network-based Software Architectures'.
+ REST:
+ - Abstract model of HTTP outlined by Roy Fielding:
+     + Client-server, stateless (self-contained), & therefore cacheable, layered (reliable)
+     + Uniform interface: regardless of your domain, it's the same interface:
+        * resources that have addresses
+        * representations of those resources
+        * stateless messages (cacheable)
+        * hypermedia (using the web for business applications)
+    + Code on demand: if nothing else works, write client-executable code to fill-in the blanks
+- The combination of Web Services with Web Linking is key:
+    + HTTP is treated as a transfer protocol using hypermedia: for business apps, we're not just linking from one place to another, but we're *describing* those links.
+    + In a nutshell: A representation lets you know the things that are possible at that point, you then use links to transfer state information.
+- The notion of a Web of APIs has spawned several implementation models:
+    + MVC (adopted from UIs)
+    + CRUD (URI style - using HTTP to share objects)
+    + Hypermedia (Media types are how we transfer info)

+In summary, we have Pages, Apps, Services and APIs.
+ - The web of Pages
+     + Document centric
+ - The web of apps
+     + Application centric
+ - The web of services
+     + Component centric
+ - The web of APIs
+     + Interface centric

 ## API Targeting ##
+ - API Consumers
+ - Acquisition Targets
+ - Product Modeling

+### API Consumers ###
+Private consumers:
+usually inside your own organization.
+Often this means that the product of their work is private or internal.
+This audience is highly skilled, normally tailored to your technology.
+You have a lot of control over how they code (you can review & train them).
+Your API is inherently going to be quite well understood so you may not need to document the API as extensively as you otherwise would.
+If the documentation might go stale, then don't waste time on it. you can use more jargon that with external consumers.
+You control the code & the deployment.
+Your agenda with private consumers is *alignment*.
+Private APIs can help you strengthen your existing position & reduce costs, or create option value.
+Private APIs *Strengthen* your market position by:
+     - reducing back-office costs
+     - Increasing underlying component reuse
+     - speeding time-to-market

+Partner Consumers:
+This is where you attempt to create mutual benefit by teaming up in a 'strategic partnership'.
+Often you'll have SLAs & agreements about QoS.
+You will have less influence & control over their code & deployment (including release dates).
+The idea of *alignment* isn't present as much here.
+Your product might be an SDK - because your partners might not be technically as savy, or you may want to maintain control over some intellectual property.You control when features are available.
+The agenda here is *co-operation*.
+Often there are opportunities here to extend your market reach, and in this case you want you API to look like the domain that you're expanding into.
+Partner APIs *Extend* your market position by:
+     - customize your interface for market segments
+     - Gain access to related markets
+     - show up in more locations or devices

+Public Consumers:
+Third parties, app developers, etc. Often no direct relationship with you.
+You've got no idea how they'll use it or what their skill level will be.
+Documentation is key here, because the API is your product.
+The agenda here is *wide open*.
+Public APIs, despite the risk, offer the chance to discover entirely new markets and build new relationships.
+Public APIs help to *discover* new markets by:
+ - test entirely new business models
+ - dicover new communities
+ - treat APIs as product research

+Why have an interface at all?

+### Acquisition: Reach ###
+The measure: do I have more installations/instances?
+If you want to get into a new space, or raise awareness, then you need to increase your reach.
+Focusing on reach allows you to leverage existing products.

+### Acquisition: Content ###
+You may want to increase user-contributed content, even just to have it on hand for analysis.
+You may want to make new content connections, you can make an API that makes it easy to share.
+You may also want to just gather behaviour data.

+### Acquisition: User ###
+You may want to expand the user base, increase user traffic, get into your users *daily workflow*.
+This helps to deepen customer relationships.
+You can try levelling up with a user - trading features for user data.

+### Product Modeling ###
+ - Know your product inside-out
+ - Monitoring is vital, as is deep analysis
+ - Who is using your API?
+ - Are there any potential partners out there?
+ - When are your consumers using your API? are there cycles?
+ - Measure, measure, measure
+ - What are your metrics?
+     + API Performance:
+         * Latency
+         * Uptime
+         * Reliability (consistency)
+     + Developer Performance
+         * "installs"
+         * traffic
+         * stability
+ - You can't improve what your don't measure
+ - So, once measures, *improve*!
+     + small changes can mean big results
+     + test new ideas
+     + turn feedback into features
+ - You are your own best source of big data

 ## The USE Paradigm ##